What is the Compost Collective?

 - Maintain the compost bin(s) and help to educate and encourage other residents/neighbours wishing to join the project

-- Record data of the amount of food scraps placed in the compost bin for the first three months of joining the project
+- Record data of the amount of food scraps placed in the compost bin for the first six weeks of joining the project

 - Promote the Compost Collective and acknowledge Inner West Council’s contribution.

-- Inform Council’s Environment Project Officer of the need for support if the compost bin is not functioning well
+- Inform Council’s Resource Recovery Officer of the need for support if the compost bin is not functioning well

 - Allow Council to inspect bins as part of the project upon reasonable request